rkk/Dvorarkk/README.markdown

 But I'm a programmer, not a typist.
 I enter large amounts of programming language data, with a significantly higher symbol frequency, as mandated by the programming language syntax.
-PHP is probably the worst case for this, as variables are prefixed with "$", statements end with ";" , functions need parenthesis pairs both in definition and usage.
+PHP and Perl are probably the worst case for this, as variables are prefixed with "$", statements end with ";" , functions need parenthesis pairs both in definition and usage.
 The Unix terminal is just as bad, and don't get